sameerr11/tasktrack/README.md

 - Node.js (v14+)
 - Docker and Docker Compose
 - AWS account with appropriate permissions
-- MongoDB (if running without Docker)
+- PostgreSQL or MySQL (if running without Docker)

 ### Environment Setup
 1. Clone the repository